learndataengineering/learndataengineering.guide/pages/index.md

 ### Introduction

 As data engineers we deal with various data and engineering aspects to deliver the data to various stakeholders.
-There are a ton of tools used in the modern data architectures as well.
+There are a ton of tools used in the modern data architectures.

-As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand how to become a data engineer.
+As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand what skills are required for data engineering and how to become a data engineer.

-This guide intends to solve that specific problem by providing a clear path to gain the core data engineering skillset and beyond.
-More on this [here](https://www.learndataengineering.guide/about/).
+This guide intends to solve that specific problem.
+It provides a clear path to the core data engineering skillset and beyond.
+More on this [here](https://www.learndataengineering.guide/faqs/).

+### Modern Data Engineering Landscape

+The opensource revolution of the [Hadoop ecosystem](https://www.geeksforgeeks.org/hadoop-ecosystem/) years enabled every oraganization to build their own data platforms with plethora of tools.

+Shortly after their success, the opensource tools fell short of their expectations since they needed lot of software engineering, networking and baby-sitting skills to get the right data output within time.

+The [modern data engineering platform](https://towardsdatascience.com/the-building-blocks-of-a-modern-data-platform-92e46061165) greatly abstracts a lot of complexities of the data stack of the previous [Hadoop](https://www.javatpoint.com/what-is-hadoop) years.
+The focus is on serving the data at scale with quality, confidence and with minimal intrevention.

+In modern data platforms, the opensource tools are productized and they abstract the complexity away from the end users i.e., data teams.
+Example: [Databricks](https://www.databricks.com/) offers [Apache Spark](https://spark.apache.org/) as a unified compute platform for data engineering and data science workloads.

+In data field, old is new.
+The terms like [data governance](https://www.ibm.com/in-en/topics/data-governance) and [data lineage](https://www.ibm.com/in-en/topics/data-lineage#:~:text=Data%20lineage%20is%20the%20process,destination%20within%20the%20data%20pipeline.) all existed in enterprise data warehousing long before Hadoop came into picture.
+Since the focus has shifted from data tools to resulting data, We see a growing intrest in enterprise data mamanagement tools and processes like these.

+### Skillset for Modern Data Engineering

+Without complicating, data engineers need strong data skills and good software engineering skills

+#### a.
+Data skills

+  1. SQL
+  2. Data Warehousing basics
+  3. Data Modelling

+#### b.
+Software Engineering skills

+  1. One programming language.
+Preferrably Python.
+  2. Git

+#### c.
+Data Engineering tools

+  1. Basics of distributed computing
+  2. Hadoop Ecosystem
+  3. Apache Spark

+#### d.
+Additional skills

+1. Pipeline Orchestration tool like Airflow, Azure Data Factory and etc
+2. Cloud services for data engineering